xStormyy/lite-xl.github.io/en/tutorials/syntax-highlighting.md

 #### Comment

 The comment property _doesn't_ define which parts of the syntax are comments - see Patterns for that, below.
-This property tells lite-xl which character to insert at the start of selected lines when you press `ctrl+/`.
+This property tells Lite XL which character to insert at the start of selected lines when you press `ctrl+/`.

 #### Patterns